The Literary Review

 Alex Dimitrov

 This is not a personal poem.
 I don’t write about my life.
 I don’t have a life.
 I don’t have sex.
 I have not experienced death.
 Don’t take this personally but I don’t have any feelings either.
-The feelings I … Continued
+The … Continued

 The Singapore Grip by J.G.
 Farrell